CPNV-ES-BI/BI_JAVA_AWS/doc/FOLDERS_STRUCTURE.md

 - `src`: The source code.
 It is divided into `main` and `test` directories for production code and test code, respectively.
     - `main` : The production code.
-        - `java/com/example/bijavaaws`: Package containing the source code.
+        - `java/com/cpnv/bijavaaws`: Package containing the source code.
+            - `annotation`: Custom annotations.
             - `config`: Configuration classes.
-            - `dataobject`: Classes related to data objects.
+            - `controller`: Classes related to the REST API.
-            - `exceptions`: Custom exceptions.
+            - `exception`: Custom exceptions.
+            - `service`: Classes related to the business logic.
         - `resources`: Non-code resources, such as configuration files.
             - `application.properties`: Basic application configuration.
             - `aws.example.properties`: Example configuration for the AWS SDK.
     - `test` : The test code.
-        - `java/com/example/bijavaaws`: Package containing the test code.
+        - `java/com/cpnv/bijavaaws`: Package containing the test code.
-            - `dataobject`: Tests for the classes related to data objects.
+            - `service/DataObjectImplTest`: Tests for the classes related to data objects.
+            - `config/ConfigMock`: Mock configuration class.
         - `resources`: Non-code resources for the test code, such as test data files.
             - `data`: Test data files.
             - `groovy`: Groovy scripts used by the tests.